MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/keyboard-interactions.md

 Keyboard shortcuts can make your app easier and more efficient to use.

-In addition to implementing keyboard navigation and activation for your app, it is a good practice to implement shortcuts for your app's functionality.
+In addition to implementing keyboard navigation and activation for your app, it is a good practice to implement shortcuts for your application's functionality.
 Tab navigation provides a good, basic level of keyboard support, but with complex forms you may want to add support for shortcut keys as well.
 This can make your application more efficient to use, even for people who use both a keyboard and pointing devices.

 A shortcut is a keyboard combination that enhances productivity by providing an efficient way for the user to access app functionality.
 There are two kinds of shortcut: